chrngb/studybud/README.md

-# studybud
+# Django Project
- my django tutorial project
+This is my 1st django project.
+I am currently working on this project following this tutorial https://www.youtube.com/watch?v=PtQiiknWUcI